brutesque/vps-setup-btsync/README.md

-# Install script for installing BTSync server
+# Convenience script for setting up a Bittorrent Sync server
 Install script for installing BTSync server on an ubuntu vps

 Before using this script make sure you've setup your ufw firewall.
 Use https://github.com/brutesque/vps-setup-basics if neccessary.